 In most cases, access to emergency shelter requires a referral via IMPACT 2-1-1.
 Our Community Resource Specialists conduct a housing crisis assessment and then prioritize placements based on most critical need.
 Due to very limited resources within Milwaukee County’s emergency shelter system, not everyone will be granted a shelter bed.
 The Community Resource Specialists’ role is to offer referrals to other programs and resources that may help alleviate or end the client’s housing crisis.

-Currently, the following shelters are utilizing the Coordinated Entry System: Cathedral Center; Salvation Army Emergency Lodge (family and single female placements); and Milwaukee Women’s Center (family placements only).
+Currently, the following shelters are utilizing the Coordinated Entry System: Cathedral Center, Guest House of Milwaukee, Hope House, Milwaukee Women’s Center, Pathfinders, Salvation Army Emergency Lodge, and Walkers Point Youth and Family Center.